Iadvd/RetrocomputingZXSpectrum/README.md

 All of them Powered by The Mojon Twins La Churrera and also copyleft The Mojon Twins under a CC BY-NC-SA 3.0 license.
 So all credits go to them.
 These are the games:

-1. Trabajo Basura (Dire Job) Android TCP/IP Virtual Joystick compatible version:
+1. "Trabajo Basura (Dire Job)" Android TCP/IP Virtual Joystick compatible version:

 https://github.com/Iadvd/RetrocomputingZXSpectrum/tree/master/GameExamples/tb